JoshuaMarinoo/EngDesignVI/Labs/Lab 7/README.md

 ![image](https://github.com/user-attachments/assets/a03b705e-1a80-4ee9-a862-6ea7954f0ce4)
 ![image](https://github.com/user-attachments/assets/2662a542-f374-4bab-aec6-a479c5c1549f)

-connected my matlab account to the thingspeak account and was able to sign in
+connected my matlab account to the Thingspeak account and was able to sign in
 ---

 ## Creating new channel